South West Trains: Smartcards

 Oyster pay-as-you-go could be used on services within Greater London.
 Oyster cards holding season tickets were accepted within the London Travelcard area, in the same way as normal paper Travelcards and season tickets.

 In November 2010, the DfT announced that passengers would be able to top up Oyster cards at all stations operated by South West Trains in the London Travelcard area from May 2011.
 SWT was the last rail company franchise to offer this facility (except at Wimbledon and Richmond stations) for passengers using suburban rail services within the London Travelcard area.

 The smartcard scheme for tickets on the national rail system was extended in early 2010 to cover the lines from Weymouth to Basingstoke and from Staines to Wokingham, and on the Isle of Wight, in addition to the current trial area between Staines and Windsor.
 It was also announced that SWT proposed to reduce operating hours at 24 of its ticket offices.

 Penalty fares

 South West Trains issued penalty fares for passengers travelling by train without a valid ticket.
 However, the company had planned to install at least one self-service ticket machine at each of its served stations in the bid to stop fare evasion.
 In 2009, ticket gates were installed at Waterloo to improve revenue protection.

 Megatrain

 Stagecoach, SWT's parent company, sold seats on some off-peak services under the Megatrain brand from Mondays to Saturdays.
 This used a similar low-cost model to its Megabus service.
 Megatrain tickets were available on certain services expected to be lightly loaded.
-Tickets were generally between London Waterloo and other principal stations, and ticket-holders are assigned to a specific train.
+Tickets were generally between London Waterloo and other principal stations, and ticket-holders were assigned to a specific train.